 BA (Asian Studies), LLB (Hons), ANU

-Doug Clark is a barrister practising in Hong Kong.
+Doug Clark has practiced as an intellectual property lawyer in Hong Kong and China since 1993.
 Since 2016, he has been teaching the LLM Hong Kong Intellectual Property course.

 Doug holds a LLB (Hons) and BA (Asian Studies) from the Australian National University, a PCLL from the City University of Hong Kong and attended post-graduate studies at Fudan University in Shanghai.
 He is fluent in Mandarin Chinese and Japanese.